-Antibiotics can treat ear infections.
+Antibiotics can treat ear infections caused by bacteria.
 But most children with ear infections get better without them.
-If the care you give at home relieves pain, and a child's symptoms are getting better after a few days, you may not need antibiotics.
+If the care you give at home relieves pain and the symptoms are getting better after a few days, you may not need antibiotics.

-Some doctors prefer to treat all ear infections with antibiotics.
+on their own.
 Some things to consider before your child takes antibiotics include:

 - Side effects of antibiotics.
 Mild side effects, such as diarrhea and rash, from taking antibiotics are common.
 Severe side effects are rare.

 - Cost.
 Most antibiotics are expensive.
 You may want to weigh the cost against the fact that most ear infections clear up without treatment.